 Dental sealants are safe for kids’ permanent teeth.
 In fact, our dentists recommend sealants as soon as the molars first come.
 The first molars emerge at around 6-7 years, and a second set follows at around 12-13 years.

 It can be difficult, after all, for children to practice proper brushing and flossing; they might overlook some areas, so they’re more vulnerable to dental cavities than adults.
 Dental sealants are an added layer of protection against these dental problems.

 How Do Dentists Apply Sealants?

-Applying sealants are a fairly simple procedure.
-Our dentists clean the teeth thoroughly, apply an adhesive to the tooth, and then paint the liquid sealant on top of it.
-The liquid then hardens and creates the protective film.
+Applying sealants is a fairly simple procedure.
+Our highland park dentists clean the teeth thoroughly, apply an adhesive to the tooth, and then paint the liquid sealant on top of it.
+The liquid then hardens and creates a protective film.